ncats/translator-modules/translator_modules/gene/gene/README.md

 ```
 functional_similarity --input-genes "HGNC:1100,HGNC:12829,HGNC:20473,HGNC:20748,HGNC:23168" \
-                            get-data-frame to-csv
+                            --threshold 0.75 get-data-frame to-csv
 ```

 will give a CSV formatted table of associated genes, plus a score, "shared term names" and "shared terms" (specified as GO identifiers).
-Note that, as with all the modules, other (possibly richer) format outputs are available (and perhaps more informative)
+Note that, as with all the modules, other (possibly richer) format outputs are available (and perhaps more informative).
+Note that the  --threshold flag is mandatory.

 ## phenotype_similarity